lalitjarwal/Flutter-Snippets/README.md

 # Flutter-Snippets
-In this repository you can find useful snippets of effactive flutter code.
+In this repository you can find useful snippets of effective flutter code.